nicolaschan/minecraft-backup/README.md

 - Do not put trailing `/` in the `SERVER_DIRECTORY` or `BACKUP_DIRECTORY`
 - If "thin" delete method is behaving weirdly, try emptying your backup directory or switch to "sequential"

+## Known Issues
+There is a Minecraft bug [MC-217729](https://bugs.mojang.com/projects/MC/issues/MC-217729) in recent Minecraft server versions that cause them to automatically save the world even after receiving the `save-off` command.
+Until this is fixed, there is a chance that the backup will fail because the world files are modified by Minecraft in the process of creating the backup.
+This script will try to detect and report this problem if it does occur.

 ## Disclaimer
 Backups are essential to the integrity of your Minecraft world.
 You should automate regular backups and **check that your backups work**.
 It is up to you to make sure that your backups work and that you have a reliable backup policy.